max1mde/DesignGuide/README.md

 This project is here to help you get inspired and learn how to make your README files and other project content look better.
 It gives you ideas and tips that can be really helpful, but you don't have to do everything exactly as it says.

 **Feel free to:**
-- Use this guide as a starting point for your own creativity.
+- Use this guide for your own projects
-- Adapt the suggestions to match your project's unique style.
 - Contribute to this project if you see something that can be improved or added

 # Categories